realadammatthew/humbleberger/src/copy/what-does-the-tanakh-say-about-messiah.md

-# What Does the Tanakh Say About the Messiah?
+# What Does The Tanakh Say About the Messiah?

 ## Yeshua, the Anointed One Who Fulfills God’s Promises